 Here are the five-year relative survival rates for stomach cancer, according to the National Cancer Institute:

-If doctors find the stomach cancer in early stages when the cancer is still only in the stomach, the five-year survival rate is about 63%.
+If healthcare providers find the stomach cancer in early stages when the cancer is still only in the stomach, the five-year survival rate is about 65%.

-If doctors find the stomach cancer when it has spread to areas near the stomach or to nearby lymph nodes, the five-year survival rate is about 28%.
+If they find the stomach cancer when it’s spread to areas near your stomach or to nearby lymph nodes, the five-year survival rate is about 30%.

-If doctors find the stomach cancer when it has spread far away from the stomach, the five-year survival rate is about 4%.
+If they find the stomach cancer when it’s spread far away from your stomach, the five-year survival rate is about 5%.